-Protecting the habitat such pollinators need in order to thrive is vital not only to these birds, butterflies, and other insects, it is also critical to the quality of life humans enjoy as well.
+Protecting the habitat such pollinators need in order to thrive is vital not only to these birds, butterflies and insects, it is also critical to the quality of life humans enjoy as well.
 The plants these various species help pollinate bring fruits, vegetables, nuts, fibers, oils and raw materials, and help stabilize soil erosion and increase carbon sequestration.

 Here at the St. Charles Park District, we’re big into small things… seeds, for example!

 Did you know that in 2015, naturalist staff and volunteers collected seeds from more than 150 different species of native plants?
 Everything from the Smooth Blue Aster (Symphyotrichum laeve) to the Little Bluestem (Schizachyrium scoparium).
 Any idea why we’d devote huge amount of time to collecting such tiny resources?

 The answer is simple – seed collecting preserves our natural areas and saves money.